envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: How can you use a custom CodeQL configuration file in a GitHub Actions workflow?

-a) By explicitly providing the configuration file path in the `config-file` input parameter of the `github/codeql-action/init` action

-b) By storing the configuration in `.github/codeql/config-config.yml` file.
+a) By storing the configuration in `.github/codeql/config-config.yml` file.
 The `github/codeql-action/init` action will automatically detect the file and use it

-c) By uploading that file in the Code Scanning section of the Security tab in the repository
+b) By uploading that file in the Code Scanning section of the Security tab in the repository

-d) By storing the configuration in `.github/workflows/codeql-analysis.yml` file.
+c) By storing the configuration in `.github/workflows/codeql-analysis.yml` file.
 The `github/codeql-action/init` action will automatically detect the file and use it

-A:: **Answer:** A
+d) By explicitly providing the configuration file path in the `config-file` input parameter of the `github/codeql-action/init` action

+A:: <span style="color: #f800f8">**Answer:** D</span>

 By explicitly providing the configuration file path in the `config-file` input parameter of the `github/codeql-action/init` action